How to Plant and Grow Epazote (Wormseed)

 Simply rub the seed stalks gently between your fingers, collecting the seeds in a container beneath.
 Store the seeds in sealed container in a cool, try place.

-While epazote’s strong scent wards off many potential pests, you may see thrips, which can be treated with insecticidal soap.
+While the strong scent of epazote wards off many potential pests, you may see thrips, which can be treated with insecticidal soap.

 Thrips are a pain in the neck, not only for their propensity to suck essential fluids out of plants, but also for their ability to transfer viruses from plant to plant.

 Viruses typically show up as discoloration on the plant’s leaves.
-There is no treatment for viruses in plants; if the disease is severe, you will have to pull up and destroy the plants.
+There is no treatment, if the disease is severe, you will have to pull up and destroy the plants.

 Harvesting